NVIDIA/GenerativeAIExamples/experimental/oran-chatbot-multimodal/README.md

-# Multimodal O-RAN RAG Chatbot with NVIDIA NeMo
+# Multimodal O-RAN RAG Chatbot with NVIDIA AI Foundation Endpoints or NVIDIA NIM
 This repository is designed to make it extremely easy to set up your own retrieval-augmented generation chatbot for ORAN techncial specifications and processes.
-The backend here calls the NVIDIA NeMo Service, which makes it very easy to deploy on a thin client or Virtual Machine (ie, without a GPU setup).
+The backend here calls the NVIDIA AI Foundation Endpoints, which makes it very easy to deploy on a thin client or Virtual Machine.
+This example is also compatible with NVIDIA NIM if you wish to self-host these microservices on your GPU.

 # Implemented Features
 - [RAG in 5 minutes Chatbot Video](https://youtu.be/N_OOfkEWcOk) Setup with NVIDIA AI Playground components